-- We will only keep data for the purpose it was collected for and only for as long as is necessary, after which it will be deleted. - 9.2 If there is a breach of data security, the Data Protection Officer must contact the Information Commissioner's Office (ICO) within 72 hours of becoming aware of it and a log detailing the breach must be maintained.
+- 9.1 The Town Council ensures the security of personal data by making sure that all information is protected from unauthorised access, loss, manipulation, falsification, destruction or unauthorised disclosure.
+This is done through appropriate technical measures and appropriate policies. - We will only keep data for the purpose it was collected for and only for as long as is necessary, after which it will be deleted. - 9.2 If there is a breach of data security, the Data Protection Officer must contact the Information Commissioner's Office (ICO) within 72 hours of becoming Information and Data Protection 19.07.22 Review July 2026 aware of it and a log detailing the breach must be maintained.
 Individuals known as Data Subjects must be informed of the breach if their rights and freedoms are at risk.